 Founded in 1966, Boulder Housing Partners (BHP) is the housing authority for the City of Boulder.
 Our goal is to make living in Boulder possible and affordable, regardless of income.
 We are committed to fostering a healthy sense of community in every property we develop.

 We build, own and manage 33% of the total inventory of affordable housing in Boulder, making a strong contribution to City Council's goal that 10% of all housing is permanently affordable.
 We actively seek opportunities to grow our housing inventory.
-BHP provides assistance nearly two thousand households through five housing programs.
-Our Corporate Resume presents our full portfolio, which consists of:
+BHP provides assistance to nearly two thousand households through five housing programs.
+Our Annual Report presents a closer look at BHP communities, which consist of:

-- 861 units in the Section 8 Housing Choice Voucher and Housing First programs
+- 1144 vouchers in the Housing Choice (formerly Section 8), Project-Based and Housing First programs

 In all of our work, Boulder Housing Partners strives to provide homes, create community and change lives.